Mock language: Definition

 The term "Mock Spanish" was popularized in the 1990s by linguistic anthropologist Jane H. Hill.
 This naming convention led to similar cases being referred to as "Mock-Languages".
 Increasing globalization in modern history has contributed significantly to the spread and study of Mock-Language in linguistic anthropology.
 More languages are being encountered in daily interactions, and more people are able to travel.
 To show one's global perspective, it is common to incorporate words of foreign languages into one's speech.

 When using mock language, the speaker is showing their 'cosmopolitanism' or global knowledge.
 Mock language borrows words from different languages and uses them in the speaker's context.
 In contrast with usages of languages that effectively borrow terms, mock language does not show awareness of the cultural or social meanings behind the words spoken.
-Using words outside the speaker's native language often ignores the context of the conversation, the meaning of the word or phrase, or any conceptual knowledge including historical injustices to the borrowed language, culture, and physical surroundings.
+Using words outside the speaker's native language often ignores the context of the conversation, the meaning of the word or phrase, or any conceptual knowledge including historical injustices to the borrowed language, culture, or physical surroundings.

 The usage of mock language may reinforce language ideologies.
 For example, an American speaker who uses mock language is indexing a language ideology that all Americans should speak English or that other languages are secondary in the US.
 A dominant language ideology is that English should be the official language spoken in the United States, establishing English as a hegemonic language.
 This hegemony creates a dominance of the hegemonic group over the ones that do not conform.
 Mock language reinforces this ideology, as it takes language and culture out of context to show the speaker's worldly knowledge, but does not celebrate or effectively use the language.
 The dominant ideology does not allow these groups to celebrate their language, yet "mock language involves borrowings and wordplay by speakers who require little comprehension of the other language."

 Research

 Inner and outer spheres

-In a 1998 study, Hill analyzes the 'inner sphere' and 'outer spheres' in which Puerto Ricans living in New York use their bilingualism.
+In a 1998 study, Hill analyzes the 'inner sphere' and 'outer sphere' in which Puerto Ricans living in New York use their bilingualism.
 In the inner sphere, such as neighbors, family, and close friends, the boundaries between English and Spanish are blurred formally and functionally.
 However, in the outer sphere with strangers or government officials, the usage of Spanish becomes marked and "sharply objectified" to the point where the boundaries are so distinct that bilingual speakers may become too scared to speak at all.

 This study investigates the hegemonic power of English as a predominant language in America and how Spanish speakers feel vulnerable and powerless to use Spanish.
 In contrast, when English speakers mock Spanish, their agency extends beyond English hegemony and into the power an English speaker holds in American society.
 Hill also discusses how semantic domains index a state.